Murder Mystery Game AI

 Can one person facilitate a game for 20+ people?

 Yes, but it's easier with two.
 One person manages game flow while another tracks scores or manages tech.
-For games like Codenames, one spymaster per team is already built into the structure.
+For team-based games, one clue-giver per team is already built into the structure.

 How much do these games cost?